PLCnext/eUA_Client_Configurator_Example/README.md

 ### 1.1.
 Connections

+First, at least two endpoints must be created that can communicate with each other.

 ![Overview of existing servers](README/eUAClient Configurator UI_00.png)

 1.)
 Already added servers can be tested via the test button.
 The application then tries to establish a connection to the server.